 Muriel Nevin – Former WRNS at Maydown – 2015.

-While other surrenders and events to mark the end of the war are better remembered, the surrender of the U-boats was crucial to the Allies.
-Had the Germans been victorious in the Battle of the Atlantic, Britain and the United States would likely have been defeated.
-Those ports and airbases in Co.
-Londonderry can never downplay their role in defeated the Nazi forces and securing victory in Europe.
+While other events of 1945 such as Victory in Europe Day or Victory in Japan Day are more widely celebrated, the surrender of the U-Boats was crucial to the Allies.
+Had the Nazis been victorious in the Battle of the Atlantic, the Allies would likely have suffered defeat.
+With the surrender of the U-Boats at Lisahally, the almost 6-year long Battle of the Atlantic, and the Second World War in Europe came to an end.
+The ports and airbases of Co.
+Londonderry can never downplay their role in securing that victory.